Brijeshhhh/crime_prediction/README.md

 21.Data.Totals.Violent.Robbery	:	This property reflects the number of crimes where someone took or attempted to take anything of value by force or threat of force or by putting the victim in fear.	<br>

-THIS IS COMPLETELY DONE BY AHAMED AND TEAM.
+THIS IS COMPLETELY DONE BY OUR TEAM.